hucebot/prescyent/docs/get_started.md

 ```

 ## Datasets
-Each dataset is composed a list Trajectories, splitted as train, test and val.
+Each dataset is composed a list Trajectories, split as train, test and val.
-In this lib, we call "Trajectory" a sequence in time splitted in F frames, tracking P points above D dimensions.
+In this lib, we call "Trajectory" a sequence in time split in F frames, tracking P points above D dimensions.
 It is represented with a batched tensor of shape:
 `(B, F, P, D)`.
 Note that unbatched tensors are also allowed for inference.
-For each Trajectory we describe its tensor with Features, a list of Feature describing what are the dimensions trasked for each point at each frame.
-Theses allows conversions to occur in background or as preprocessing, as well as using some distance specific losses and metrics (e.g. euclidian distance for Coordinates and geodesic distance for Rotations)
+For each Trajectory we describe its tensor with Features, a list of Feature describing what are the dimensions tracked for each point at each frame.
+Theses allows conversions to occur in background or as preprocessing, as well as using some distance specific losses and metrics (e.g. Euclidean distance for Coordinates and geodesic distance for Rotations)
 Alongside each trajectory tensor, some dataset provide some additional "context" (images, center of mass, velocities...), that is represented inside the library as a dictionary of tensors.

 ### Downloads